 - Set up a video camera and tripod and designate a family member to serve as the photographer of the event to commemorate it for future family members.

 - Showcase important memories and share stories with the group.
 Use a projector to have a slideshow with photos and videos submitted by attendees running in the background through the duration of the event.
 Allow guests to take a few moments to come on a microphone and give a toast or share a special story to them with the group.

-Harmony Home Care is made up of caregivers that we would hire to care for our own parents.
+Harmony Home Care, now BrightStar Care is made up of caregivers that we would hire to care for our own parents.
 We hope all families have a safe holiday season and many reunions are had.
 If you are seeing a senior family member for the first time in a while or realize they may need additional care than what they are currently receiving, please call 916-933-9777 or visit our website.
 Our professional staff consists of highly skilled individuals who are in the top 5% of the market.
 We are more than happy to serve those in need of caregiving assistance in Sacramento, El Dorado, Placer, and Yolo counties.
 For daily tips, advice, and news, follow us on Facebook, Twitter, LinkedIn, and Google Plus.

 ABOUT THE AUTHOR